-- Navigate among 16 islands and experience the diversity of the archipelago. - Snorkel with sea lions, penguins, tropical fish, sharks, rays and rare coral formations. - View mating behavior of frigatebirds, blue-footed boobies, and waved albatross on Española Island the only known waved albatross nesting site in the world. - Visit the Charles Darwin Research Station and learn about conservation and restoration programs. - Observe hummingbirds, Andean cock-of-the-rock, and special mammals in Ecuador's cloud forest.
+- Navigate among 16 islands and experience the diversity of the archipelago. - Snorkel with sea lions, penguins, tropical fish, sharks, rays, and rare coral formations. - View mating behavior of frigatebirds, blue-footed boobies, and waved albatross the only known waved albatross nesting site in the world. - Visit the Charles Darwin Research Station and learn about conservation and restoration programs. - Observe hummingbirds, Andean cock-of-the-rock, and other birds in Ecuador's cloud forest.